vlad-ko/awesome-business-directory/README.md

 - Breadcrumb trails for debugging user issues
 - Admin action monitoring and business intelligence

-### 📊 Sentry Logs Integration (Beta)
+### 📊 Sentry Logs Integration ✅ **FULLY ACTIVE!**

-**Important Note**: Sentry Logs is currently in Open Beta and the Laravel SDK (v4.15.0) doesn't yet support the new Logs tab feature.
-Our logs currently appear in Sentry's **Issues tab** using traditional event capture, but provide the same structured data and filtering capabilities.
+**🎉 BREAKTHROUGH**: Sentry Logs for Laravel was **ALREADY IMPLEMENTED** in SDK v4.15.0 (June 12, 2025)!
+Our application is now using the dedicated Sentry Logs tab with advanced filtering, real-time streaming, and automatic error correlation.

 **Advanced Centralized Logging**: Our application features comprehensive Sentry integration with structured logging, providing unified monitoring alongside error tracking and performance monitoring.